 \section{Conclusions}

-We proposed a novel image registration architecture inbuilt with the desirable inductive biases of symmetry, inverse consistency, and topology preservation.
+We proposed a novel image registration architecture inbuilt with the desirable properties of symmetry, inverse consistency, and topology preservation.
 The multi-resolution formulation was capable of accurately registering images even with large intial misalignments.
 As part of our method, we developed a new neural network component \textit{deformation inversion layer}.
 The model is easily end-to-end trainable and does not require tedious multi-stage training strategies.
-In the experiments the method demonstrated state-of-the-art registration performance.
+In the experiments the method demonstrates state-of-the-art registration performance.
 The main limitation is somewhat heavier computational cost than other methods.

 \acks{This work was supported by the Academy of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI, and grants 336033, 352986) and EU (H2020 grant 101016775 and NextGenerationEU).
 We also acknowledge the computational resources provided by the Aalto Science-IT Project.}